Laurel Hill Plantation (Jefferson County, Mississippi)

-The Laurel Hill Plantation in Jefferson County, Mississippi near Rodney, Mississippi was a historic plantation.
+The Laurel Hill Plantation in Jefferson County, Mississippi near Rodney, Mississippi, United States, was a historic plantation.
 It is located about two miles southeast of Rodney, in a bend of the Mississippi River named "Petit Gulf".
 It is significant for the architecture of its main plantation house and for the development of Petit Gulf cotton, a cotton hybrid, on its property.